NikOcaml/Azure-CI-Functions-Scraper/Readme.md

 1. Enter your data into `assign-rbac.ps1` and `run.ps1`
 2. Run `assign-rbac.ps1`
-3. Replace requirements.psd1 as well as run.ps1 with the files from this Github
+3. Replace `requirements.psd1` as well as `run.ps1` of your Azure Function with the files from this function folder
-4. Done
+4. Done!

 ### Script & Storage Configuration
 1. Enter your data into `config.json`